Parish Year of Eucharistic Revival

 The Adoration Chapel is currently seeking Chapel Coordinators.
 If you are interested in serving and knowing Jesus more please email adoration@saintalbert.org or call the parish office at 512-837-7825.

-Here are the following dates for the year of Eucharistic Revival Processions in our parish!
-If you are interested in being a host home and live in the boundaries of St. Albert, please contact Daisy Gonzales at the parish office or email adoration@saintalbert.org
+If you are interested in being a host home and live in the boundaries of St. Albert, please contact Daisy Gonzales 512-837-7825 at the parish office or email [email protected]

 Adoration is a very personal form of prayer.
 No two people will have the same experience.
 Some people find adoration to be difficult because it is so internally focused.
 While there is no trick that is going to help you have the best experience, here are some tips to help you get more out of your prayer experience.